The five-color hypercube Adinkra and the Jacobian of a generalized Fermat curve: Introduction

-Note that lowering a vertex in a particular height may correspond to adding the generator in one elliptic curve but subtracting the generator in a different elliptic curve.
-The details of this sign choice are determined by the total-color-splitting associated to the rainbow.
+Note that lowering a vertex in a particular height may correspond to adding the generator in one elliptic curve but subtracting the generator in a different elliptic curve, so the choice of $a$ in the above theorem depends on both $k$ and $h$.
+The details of the sign choice corresponding to lowering a vertex are determined by the total-color-splitting associated to the rainbow.

 The plan of the paper is as follows.
 We review the combinatorics of Adinkras and define color splitting in \S~\ref{S:Combinatorics}.
 In \S~\ref{S:Geometrization}, we examine the Riemann surface associated to the $N=5$ hypercube Adinkra $H^5$ together with its Jacobian and characterize the images of the Adinkra's vertices and face centers in the elliptic curve components of the Jacobian.
 We summarize this description in Theorem~\ref{thm:imagesinEC}.
 We conclude this section by discussing appropriate fields of definition.
-In \S~\ref{S:HeightConjectures}, we use Theorem~\ref{thm:imagesinEC} to explore the structure of height functions and the associated divisors and prove our \hyperref[thm:main]{Main Theorem}.
+In \S~\ref{S:Heights_Divisors_5}, we use Theorem~\ref{thm:imagesinEC} to explore the relationship between height functions and the associated divisors and prove our \hyperref[thm:main]{Main Theorem}.